-Never sled or walk on or near a snow covered body of water or frozen pond, stream or lake!
+Never sled or walk near or on, a snow-covered body of water, such as a frozen pond, stream, or lake!

 If someone falls through the ice: